AMDmi3/opening_hours.js/README.md

 * [Netzwolf](http://www.netzwolf.info/) (He developed the first and very feature complete JS implementation for opening_hours (time_domain.js).
 His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favor of opening_hours.js but a few parts where reused (mainly the input tolerance and the online evaluation for the [demo page][ohlib.evaluation-tooldemohtml]).
 It was also very useful as prove and motivation that all those complex things used in opening_hours values are possible to evaluate with software :) )
 * Also thanks to FOSSGIS for hosting a public instance of this service.
 See the [wiki][fossgis-project].
+* The [favicon.png](/favicon.png) is based on the file ic_action_add_alarm.png from the [Android Design Icons](https://developer.android.com/downloads/design/Android_Design_Icons_20131106.zip) which is licensed under [Creative Commons Attribution 2.5](https://creativecommons.org/licenses/by/2.5/).
+It represents a clock next to the most common opening_hours (by far) value and a check mark.

 <!-- }}} -->